Facebook bans all QAnon groups in bid to curb misinformation

 COVID-19 game security report: Learn the latest attack trends in gaming.
 Access here

-“QAnon messaging changes very quickly and we see networks of supporters build an audience with one message and then quickly pivot to another.”
+“QAnon messaging changes very quickly, and we see networks of supporters build an audience with one message and then quickly pivot to another.”

-Recent QAnon posts have spread false information about voting and about COVID-19, researchers said, even claiming that President Donald Trump faked his diagnosis of COVID-19 in order to orchestrate secret arrests.
+Recent QAnon posts have spread false information about voting and about COVID-19, researchers said, with posts even claiming that U.S. President Donald Trump faked his diagnosis of COVID-19 in order to orchestrate secret arrests.

-Classed as a potential source of domestic terrorism by the FBI, QAnon is driven by an anonymous internet poster nicknamed Q who claims to be a Trump administration insider.
-The core, nonsensical claim is that Trump is secretly leading a crackdown against an enormous pedophile ring that includes prominent Democrats and the Hollywood elite.
+Classed as a potential source of domestic terrorism by the FBI, QAnon is driven by an anonymous internet poster nicknamed Q, who claims to be a Trump administration insider.
+The core nonsensical claim is that Trump is secretly leading a crackdown against an enormous pedophile ring that includes prominent Democrats and the Hollywood elite.

-There has been no surge in arrests, and the fictitious Satanic rituals that the group cites echo longstanding legends used to anger people for political reasons, often against minorities.
+There has been no surge in arrests, and the fictitious Satanic rituals the group cites echo longstanding legends used to anger people for political reasons — and often used against minorities.

 Trump has praised the group as patriotic, and more than a dozen Republican congressional candidates have promoted it.

-(Reporting by Joseph Menn in San Francisco; Editing by David Gregorio and Matthew Lewis)
+(Reporting by Joseph Menn in San Francisco, editing by David Gregorio and Matthew Lewis.)